This is what you can expect in our article on Latino BBQ sauces:

 -

-Serve the jackfruit tacos covered in Latino BBQ sauce in the tortillas and enjoy immediately. ¡Buen provecho!
+Serve the jackfruit tacos coated in Latino BBQ sauce in the tortillas and enjoy immediately. ¡Buen provecho!